What is a PTA?

 When will I be notified if I’ve been accepted into the PTA program?

-Each application is individually evaluated including the verification of transcripts and observation hours.
-Journals, essays and professional recommendations are evaluated by members of the Admissions Committee and points assigned according to a grading rubric.
-Final decisions will be made in late May and letters will be mailed in early June to all applicants at the address provided on the application.
+Each application is individually evaluated including the verification of transcripts, the reading score, and observation hours documentation.
+The Admissions Committee meets in late May after the deadline for spring semester grades and letters are mailed by early June to all applicants at the address provided on the application.

 Is there a waiting list?